Xonshiz/WWT-Uploader/readme.md

 ## How To Use :

+If you're using the python script, then go to the directory of this script and run `pip install -r requirements.txt`.

 ### Part 1:
 The script makes a `settings.ini` file and stores the information in that.
 So, to generate that, you need to run the script with `--setup` function.